kahunalu/pwnbin/README.md

 ## What is PwnBin
 PwnBin is a webcrawler which searches public pastebins for specified keywords.
-All pastes are then returned after sending completion signal ctrl+c.
+All pastes are then wrote to file after program finished with predefined condition or sending completion signal Ctrl+C.
-Emails alerts can be configured and are sent when finishing program main loop
+Email alerts can be configured and are sent when finishing program main loop.

 ## How to use PwnBin

-  Basic command:
+  Basic usage:

     python3 pwnbin.py -k <keyword1>,"example substring",<keyword2>..... -o <outputfile>